singhonchain/singhonchain/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Inderpreet Singh
 ===========================================================================================================================================

-Tech Lead - Full Stack Blockchain Developer
+Full Stack Blockchain Developer
 --------------------------------

-I'm a Tech Lead and Full Stack Web3 Developer with 3+ years of experience and passion for blockchain technology and its potential to revolutionize industries.
+I'm a Full Stack Web3 Developer with 4 years of experience and passion for blockchain technology.
 I have an extensive experience in blockchain development with advanced smart contracts and decentralized applications.
-As a tech lead, I'm able to effectively communicate and collaborate with cross-functional teams to deliver products that meet business objectives.
+As a team lead, I'm able to effectively communicate and collaborate with cross-functional teams to deliver products that meet business objectives.

 * 🌍  I'm based in India, with contributions all around the globe.
 * ✉️  You can contact me at [inderpreetsingh1064@gmail.com](mailto:inderpreetsingh1064@gmail.com)